datafolklabs/cement/doc/source/dev/application_design.rst

             app.run()

         except CaughtSignal as e:
-            # note: this is more commonly handled with the `signal` hook,
-            # however some use cases might want to handle signals at the top
-            # level for example, to change the exit status (like below), etc.

             # maybe determine what the signal is, and do something with it?
             from signal import SIGINT, SIGABRT